fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 As with any systems design interview question, the first thing that we want to do is to gather system requirements; we need to figure out what system we're building exactly.

-We're designing the core communication system behind Slack, which allows users to send instant messages in Slack channels.
+We are designing the core communication system for Slack, which lets users send instant messages in Slack channels.

 **Specifically, we'll want to support:**